Fisico/tw-test-doku/compiling_everything_windows.md

 # Compiling Teeworlds on Windows

 **IMPORTANT NOTE:** SDL and Freetype libs are not shipped with Teeworlds 0.7.x.
-You must download them separately and place them in the other/ folder.
+You must download them separately and place them in the other\ folder.

 **Q: What is BAM?**